Dophla evelina: Life history

-Larva: The larva of D. e. laudabilis feeds on Diospyros candolleana (Ebenaceae), and is green with a vinaceous (red-wine color) dorsal patch on each segment, enclosing a whitish dark-centred eyespot.
-These patches vary in size, those on the fourth, seventh and tenth segments being usually the largest, and those on the fifth and sixth small or obsolete.
+Larva: The larva of D. e. laudabilis feeds on Diospyros candolleana (Ebenaceae) and is green with a vinaceous (red-wine colour) dorsal patch on each segment, enclosing a whitish dark-centred eyespot.
+These patches vary in size, those on the fourth, seventh and tenth segments usually being the largest, and those on the fifth and sixth being small or obsolete.

 Pupa: "Green, with silver spots and a bright line of the same colour along the sides of the dorsal triangle."

-At least on Borneo but probably elsewhere too, adults are frequently seen drinking juices from old fruits.
+At least on Borneo, but probably elsewhere too, adults are frequently seen drinking juices from old fruits.
 They indiscriminately seek out such sources of nutrition, whether these are in the shade of the forest or in drier and sunnier open areas.